nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% if page.xamarin %}

-The Branch initialization process is different depending on whether you are using Xamarin Forms.
-Please make to follow the correct instructions!
+The Branch initialization process is different depending on whether you are using Xamarin Forms or not.
+Please make sure to follow the correct instructions!

 #### Generic Xamarin initialization